harrythecode/zenn-vagrant/README.md

 You need to set up zenn cli by following the [official tutorial](https://zenn.dev/zenn/articles/install-zenn-cli)

 ```
-$ cd shared-folder
+$ cd 00-shared-folder
 $ yarn add zenn-cli
 $ npx zenn init
 ```

 I leave it to you whether you will set up zenn-cli manually or automatically.
-That's because zenn has a GitHub deploy-feature and you'd probably have your repository under the shared-folder.
+That's because zenn has a GitHub deploy-feature and you'd probably have your repository under the 00-shared-folder.
 So it's better to initialize zenn-cli under the repo.

-However, you can define the command below in [bootstrap.sh](./bootstrap.sh) if you don't need to have a separate folder under the shared-folder.
+However, you can define the command below in [bootstrap.sh](./bootstrap.sh) if you don't need to have a separate folder under the 00-shared-folder.

 ```
 # Initial Set up for zenn-cli
-mkdir -p /home/vagrant/shared-folder && cd /home/vagrant/shared-folder && yarn add zenn-cli && npx zenn init
+mkdir -p /home/vagrant/00-shared-folder && cd /home/vagrant/00-shared-folder && yarn add zenn-cli && npx zenn init
 ```

 ### After zenn-cli setup

 ```
-~$ cd shared-folder
+~$ cd 00-shared-folder
-~/shared-folder$ npx zenn help
+~/00-shared-folder$ npx zenn help

 Command:
   zenn init         コンテンツ管理用のディレクトリを作成。初回のみ実行